mwat56/Nele/README.md

 * `/si` (store image): This shows you a simple HTML form by which you can upload image files into your `/img/` directory.
 Once the upload is done you (i.e. the user) will be presented an edit page in which the uploaded image is used.
 * `/share/https://some.host.domain/somepage` lets you share another page URL.
-Whatever you write after the initial `/share/` is considered a remote URL, and a new article will be created and shown to edit.
+Whatever you write after the initial `/share/` is considered a remote URL, and a new article will be created and shown for you to edit.
 * `/ss` (store static): This shows you a simple HTML form by which you can upload static files into your `/static/` directory.
 Once the upload is done you (i.e. the user) will be presented an edit page in which the uploaded file is used.
+* `/x/` (eXchange): This shows you a simple HTML form by which you can exchange a `#hashtag`/`@mention` with another one, or correct its writing.
+_Note_ that the search for the term to replace will is done case-insensitive while the replament string gets inserted as you write it.

 ## Files